 What Are the Stages of the Librium Withdrawal Timeline?

-While there is a general timeline for the stages of Librium withdrawal, there are also many different factors that can affect both the length of withdrawal and the severity of the symptoms, which can lead to very different experiences from person to person.
+While there is a general timeline for the stages of Librium withdrawal, there are also many factors that can affect both the length of withdrawal and the severity of the symptoms.
+These can lead to very different experiences from person to person.
 Some common factors include:

 - How long an individual has been abusing Librium